 These wedding place card templates are extremely easy to use.
 You'll need to download them, customize them with your guests' names, print them, and then fold them into place cards.

-Hands in the Attic has designed these free templates that are in an elegant black and white.
+Hands in the Attic has designed these free templates that are in elegant black and white.
 They would go with any type of theme and could be used for all your wedding events.
-These tent cards are 3.5" X 2" once they are printed and cut out.
+These tent cards are 3.5 by 2 inches once they are printed and cut out.
 Simply fold them tent-style and you're ready to go.

 Wedding Chicks has some adorable place cards that resemble chalkboards, a hot design trend.
 After printing, you can write on them with artists' chalk or white crayon or marker for a more realistic look.
-In addition, they also offer matching table cards to complete the motif.
+Also, check out the matching table cards to complete the motif.

-If you're concerned about things looking too "matchy", don't fret: these place cards come in slightly different designs so you can have seamless style without getting bored.
+If you're concerned about things looking too "matchy," don't fret: these place cards come in slightly different designs so you can have a seamless style without getting bored.

-These lovely cards from The Budget Savvy Bride come in gray, black, and navy.
-Adorable stripes decorate the top of the place card, with room for the guests' name at the bottom.
+These lovely cards from the Budget Savvy Bride come in gray, black, and navy.
+Adorable stripes decorate the top of the place card, with room for the guests' names at the bottom.
 When you print out these place cards, they are arranged six per page.
 You can add your guests' names before or after printing.